6 Surprising And Emotional Moments From Trump's State Of The Union Address

 Can't see the video?
 Click here.

-President Trump's address included an emotional reunion that was one of the rare moments when both parties applauded.
-He invited Amy Williams, an Army spouse from Fort Bragg, N.C., to pay tribute to the role military families play.
+Trump's address included an emotional reunion that was one of the rare moments when both parties applauded.
+He invited Amy Williams, an Army spouse from Fort Bragg, N.C., to pay tribute to the role that military families play.
 She was seated in the first lady's box with her two children — 6-year-old Elliana and 3-year-old Rowan.

 The president noted that Williams' husband was deployed to Afghanistan for the past seven months — his fourth deployment.
 Then he stunned her with the revelation that her husband was home.

-As he entered the chamber, both Republicans and Democrats leapt to their feet, and chants of "USA, USA" erupted as the president thanked Sgt.
-Williams, who hugged his wife and children.
+As he entered the chamber, both Republicans and Democrats leaped to their feet, and chants of "USA, USA" erupted as the president thanked Sgt.
+1st Class Townsend Williams, who hugged his wife and children.

 4. Trump recognizes 100-year-old Tuskegee airman, with great-grandson who wants to join Space Force

-President Trump invited Iain Lanphier, an eighth-grader who he said aspired to join the newly created Space Force.
-He quoted Lanphier, who said, "Most people look up at space, I want to look down on the world."
+Trump invited Iain Lanphier, an eighth-grader who he said aspired to join the newly created Space Force.
+He quoted Iain, who said, "Most people look up at space.
+I want to look down on the world."

 Trump also recognized Charles McGee, who he said was one of the "last surviving Tuskegee airmen," a group of African American fighter pilots from World War II.
-McGee is also Lanphier's great-grandfather.
+McGee is also Iain's great-grandfather.

-The president said he recently signed a bill promoting McGee to the rank of brigadier general and pinned his new stars on his shoulders in the Oval Office earlier on Tuesday.
+The president said he recently signed a bill promoting McGee to the rank of brigadier general and had pinned his new stars on his shoulders in the Oval Office earlier on Tuesday.

 A smiling McGee stood and marked another moment when Congress came together to recognize the decorated veteran.

-5. Trump surprises fourth grader with scholarship
+5. Trump surprises fourth-grader with scholarship

 Can't see the video?
 Click here.

-The president invited Janiyah Davis, a fourth-grader from Philadelphia, and her mother Stephanie to be among the guests in Melania Trump's box in the House chamber.
+The president invited Janiyah Davis, a fourth-grader from Philadelphia, and her mother, Stephanie, to be among the guests in Melania Trump's box in the House chamber.

-Introducing them, the president explained that Stephanie was a single mom who was unable to send her daughter to the school she wanted to attend because Pennsylvania's Democratic governor vetoed a bill focused on school choice.
+Introducing them, the president explained that Stephanie Davis was a single mom who was unable to send her daughter to the school she wanted to attend because Pennsylvania's Democratic governor vetoed a bill focused on school choice.

 He then informed Janiyah that a scholarship "has become available" and she would be able to go to "the school of your choice."
 A surprised Janiyah embraced her mother.